-When your significant other makes a punk rock horror movie like the recently acclaimed The Ranger, you spend a lot of time talking about punk rock and punk movies with her crew.
+When your significant other makes a punk rock horror movie like The Ranger, you spend a lot of time talking about punk rock and punk movies with her crew.
 You chat with her co-screenwriter about how punks talk, and with the certified badass producer about how punks look—and why so many of them want to look like Travis Bickle.
-If things go really well, her movie gets into a bunch of great festivals, so you get to travel to places like Austin, Chattanooga, Philadelphia and Boston, where you get to compare favorites with more filmmakers, critics, musicians, and fans.
+If things go really well, her movie gets into a bunch of great festivals, so you get to travel to places like Austin, Chattanooga, Philadelphia, and Boston, where you get to compare favorites with more filmmakers, critics, musicians, and fans.
 I am lucky enough to have done all this — with the festival badges and drunken karaoke pics to prove it — and can now share our list of essential punk rock films.

 1. Jubilee (1978)